 - Leaking and dripping: A variety of issues could cause your boiler to leak water.
 It will depend on where the water is leaking to determine the cause – however, you should never try to fix a leaking gas boiler yourself, always call Lakewood Plumbing & Heating.
 The most common cause is a broken internal component, such as a pump seal or pressure valve.
 If the leak is coming from the pressure valve it may be a case that your boiler pressure is too high.
 If it’s coming from the pump seal, it may have become worn out and need replacing.
 You may also find your boiler is leaking around the pipes or tank – this can be a result of corrosion or in some cases where the system has not been fitted properly.
 In any case, we recommend calling Lakewood Plumbing & Heating who will be able to diagnose and fix the issue for you (in the worst case advise if you need to replace your boiler)

-- Frozen condensate pipe: Condensing boilers have condensate a pipe which transports the acidic water, caused by waste gas, away from the boiler.
-This usually runs outside into a drain, and because of its location it faces the risk of freezing.
+- Frozen condensate pipe: Condensing boilers have condensate a pipe that transports the acidic water, caused by waste gas, away from the boiler.
+This usually runs outside into a drain, and because of its location, it faces the risk of freezing.
 A condensate pipe can be identified simply by looking at your boiler.

 - Kettling: Hearing a strange rumbling noise similar to when a kettle is boiling?
 When limescale or sludge builds up on your boiler’s heat exchanger you can get something called kettling.
 When these deposits build up in your boiler, they can restrict the flow of water within the heat exchanger.
 This can overheat the water, causing it to steam and boil (causing the kettle-like sounds).
 Kettling is more common in areas with hard water, but can also affect boilers in soft water areas.
-Not only does it cause your boiler to work harder and thus cost more to run, it can also shorten the system’s life.
+Subsequently, it may be advisable to find a water softener, from somewhere like aquariuswaterconditioning.com that can help with any hard water issues that you have that could be compromising the effectiveness of your boiler.
+Not only does it cause your system to work harder and thus cost more to run, but it can also shorten the system’s life.
 If your boiler is kettling, it’s advisable to call out a gas safe registered engineer who will likely flush out your system to remove the build-up of these deposits and ensure the system is working properly once more.